cygnus77/lyftchallenge/README.md

 ## **Prediction**

-For efficient prediction, the key is to minimize numpy operations outside the TensorFlow graph - it is possible to do most transformations within the graph itself, maximizing GPU acceleration.
+To improve inference speed, I minimized numpy operations outside the TensorFlow graph - it is possible to do most transformations within the graph itself, maximizing GPU acceleration.
+The graph was also frozen to convert variables to constants.

 After the Keras model was exported to .pb protobuf and loaded in to a TensorFlow graph, I accessed the input placeholder and output tensor by supplying the layer names to the tf.import\_graph\_def function.
 To these tensors, I attached pre- and post-processing operations as follows: